sherman205/lapa/src/content/recipes/BlackBeanAvocadoCornSalad/index.md

 instructions:
     - Whisk together the ingredients for the dressing in a bowl.
     - Mix the corn, beans, and avocado in a large bowl.
     - Add in as much dressing as desired.
 Serve immediately to prevent the avocado from turning brown and mushy.
+ingredients_list_2:
+    - 2 avocados, cubed
+    - 2 15-oz. cans of corn
+    - 2 15-oz. cans of black beans
 ---
 We love this salad, because it's simple to make and tastes absolutely amazing!
 With only 3 main ingredients, this takes only a few minutes to throw together.
 And the dressing is to die for, I could probably put it on anything.
 So if you happen to try this dressing on other salads, let us know how it goes!